neilkatin/lahcert-ops-procedures/source/highlevel.rst

 This page will talk about submitting an Ops Assignment (described in a later chapter) and how it travels through the system.
 We will focus on how an individual request flows from area to area.

-All 'forms' described here are on the
+All Ops forms described here are on the
 `LAH CERT web site <https://cert.lahcfd.org/procedures>`_, in the `procedures tab <https://cert.lahcfd.org/procedures>`_:
 `Ops Forms <https://docs.google.com/spreadsheets/d/1sh4pCOxAvYapsXrGWivghP8bRin9ZeFI6Vdj3jQ3aRY/edit#gid=0>`_